ben-james-dodwell/blog-cv-benjamesdodwell-com/gatsby/content/blog/cloud-resume-challenge/08-frontend-cicd/index.md

 ---
-title: "Cloud Resume Challenge: IaC and CI/CD for Frontend Infrastructure"
+title: "IaC and CI/CD for Frontend Infrastructure"
 date: "2024-05-08T16:00:00.000Z"
 description: "Using GitHub Actions workflows to deploy the frontend infrastructure with Terraform."
 ---